tap349/tap349.github.io/_posts/2018-03-12-react-native-subscriptions-android.md

 - open link in browser
 - `BECOME A TESTER` (button)
 - `Download the <MY_APP> app on Google Play` (link)
-- install application from Google Play Store
+- install application from the Google Play Store
 - try to make a purchase

 ### subscription error codes